-If you have issues that you would like to be resolved rather than make a formal complaint you can contact the Patient Advice and Liaison Service (PALS) on 0800 328 2941.
+If you have issues that you would like to be resolved rather than make a formal complaint you can contact the Patient Advice and Liaison Service (PALS) on 0800 328 2941 or 0151 471 2377.
 PALS provide support, information and advice to service users and carers to assist in resolving issues and concerns that may arise during your contact with the Trust.

-If you want the issue dealt with through the formal procedure, you should contact the Complaints Department:
+If you want the issue dealt with through the formal procedure, you should contact the Complaints Department at tjhe following address:

-Information from your records may need to be disclosed as part of the investigation; however we will be careful to ensure that any information about you is kept confidential.
+Information from your records may need to be disclosed as part of the review, however we will be careful to ensure any information about you is kept confidential.

-Submit a complaint online: Fill in the form on this page and press the submit button to send your complaint directly to our Complaints team.
+If you want to submit a complaint online pleae fill in the form at the bottom of this page and press the submit button to send your complaint directly to our team.

 If your complaint relates to the services of another NHS trust or social services department, as well as Mersey Care NHS Foundation Trust, the Complaints department will liaise with the other organisation(s) to consider providing a joint response.
-This means that it may be possible to provide you with one response letter which addresses your concerns regarding each NHS trust or social services department.
+This meansit may be possible to provide you with one response letter which addresses your concerns regarding each NHS trust or social services department.

-If your complaint is formally investigated, we will agree a timescale by which we would hope to respond to you.
-If your complaint is formally investigated you will receive a written response that will hopefully answer all the concerns you raised.
+If your complaint is formally reviewed, we will agree a timescale by which we would hope to respond to you.
+Once under formal review, you will receive a written responsoe letter regarding you complaint and/or review report that will hopefully answer all the concerns you raised.
 You will be kept informed and involved throughout the process.